 Results of the searched Xitsonga adjectives lavakulu, letikulu, lavantsongo, and letinene are given in a concordance format in figures.
 All instances in which the searched adjectives have been used are presented, and these occurrences are utilised to see all words in the corpus that collocate with the searched adjectives.
 An adjective is a lexical category that modifies a noun by providing additional information about the referent (Radford et al., 2009, p.
 130).
 Adjectives in Xitsonga are constructed by adjectival concords and adjectival stems.
 The adjectives that are shown in this study have adjectival concords lava- and leti-, which are derived from demonstrative pronouns and adjectival stems -kulu (big), -ntsongo (small), and -nene (good).
-As illustrations, the results of the lexical collocations for the searched Xitsonga adjectives lavakulu, letikulu, lavantsongo, and letinene are presented consecutively in Figures 1, 2, 3, and 4.
+As illustrations, the results of the lexical collocations for the searched Xitsonga adjectives lavakulu, letikulu, lavantsongo, and letinene are presented consecutively in Figures 1, 2, 3, and with subject nouns vuleteri (guidance) and dyondzo (lesson) and their concords ya and bya.
+The software was able to display all collocates of the searched adjective.
+However, some were not highlighted.